Is Kayak Fishing Safe For Non-Swimmers? 7 Best Tips!

 6. Carry a Whistle and Keep It Handy

 One of the cardinal rules of kayaking is to bring a signaling device.
-This will most commonly be an air horn or whistle of some type.
+This will most commonly be an air horn or whistle.

-When out on the surf or offshore, most will bring along a small air horn that, when used, the sound will carry an extremely far distance.
-Usually, they will also take a whistle with them as well.
+When out on the surf or offshore, most bring along a small air horn whose sound can travel an extremely long distance.
+Usually, they also take a whistle with them.

-A whistle takes up very little room and can be attached directly to your PFD, so it is always handy.
-A loud piercing whistle blast will carry quite far and also attract attention when you need it!
+A whistle takes up very little room and can be attached directly to your PFD, which is always handy.
+A loud, piercing whistle blast will carry quite far and attract attention when needed!

 7. Conquer Your Fear of Water!

 I can speak personally about my experience with Fear!
 Even though I’m deathly afraid of heights, I wanted to rock climb our nearby Devil’s Tower in Wyoming.
-It was something I always wanted to do, and I overcame my fears!
+I always wanted to do it, and I overcame my fears!

-The same rings true for you and getting out onto the water, especially if you’re not a good swimmer and have a fear of getting out there.
+The same rings true for you and getting out onto the water, especially if you’re not a good swimmer and fear getting out there.

 A good friend of mine doesn’t swim either but has become a fishing fanatic over the years.
 Now, he’ll even walk out onto a frozen lake and fish with me in deep water!